 General Thoughts:

-At this point, I haven’t been able to get full use of the app yet due to it only be populated tonight in the iTunes store.
+At this point, I haven’t been able to get full use of the app yet due to it only being populated tonight in the iTunes store.
 However, based on what I’m seeing thus far – it offers far less functionality than many other iPhone apps out there – including free ones.
 It does however offer a really good way of viewing activities stored in Garmin Connect.

 While I fully understand that this is indeed an initial release of the application, I had hoped to see some more bridging of the ecosystem between Garmin’s fitness devices and this app, aside from just looking at Garmin Connect uploaded data.
 Of course, being a first release – the pickings usually tend to be slim.
 After all, most iPhone apps that are now powerhouses in that arena started out with few data fields.
 There’s no reason to think that eventually with more development this app wouldn’t end up the same way.